Radiation Therapy for Non-Hodgkin Lymphoma in Children

 - Radiation therapy to the brain might cause headaches and problems such as memory loss, personality changes, and trouble learning at school.

 - Radiation to other parts of the body may slow a child’s growth or increase the risks for certain other cancers, such as those of muscle or bone (called sarcomas) or of the digestive tract.

 Because of these possible long-term effects, doctors try to avoid using radiation therapy in children or limit the doses used whenever possible.
-For more on possible long-term effects, see the section, “ Late and long-term effects of treatment for non-Hodgkin lymphoma in children.”
+For more on possible long-term effects, see Late and Long-term Effects of Treatment for Non-Hodgkin Lymphoma in Children.

-More information on radiation therapy can be found in the radiation therapy section of our website, or in our document Understanding Radiation Therapy: A Guide for Patients and Families.
+More information can be found in the radiation therapy section of our website.

 Last Medical Review: March 7, 2014 Last Revised: January 27, 2016

 - Chemotherapy for Non-Hodgkin Lymphoma in Children

 - Other Drugs for Non-Hodgkin Lymphoma in Children

 - High-Dose Chemotherapy and Stem Cell Transplant for Non-Hodgkin Lymphoma in Children

 - Radiation Therapy for Non-Hodgkin Lymphoma in Children